piskoviste/pisek/docs/task-parts/generator.md

 - [cms-old](#cms-old)
 - [opendata-v1](#opendata-v1)

-However, we strongly recommend using the pisek-gen type for better debugging and easy conversion between open data and closed data tasks.
+However, we strongly recommend using the first (pisek-gen) type for better debugging and easy conversion between open data and closed data tasks.

 ## Terminology